Dear Dr. Klein,

 Many of the food and treats we enjoy on Halloween are toxic to dogs, and some can be deadly.
 Unlike cats, who tend to be picky eaters, many dogs will eat anything – including the wrapper in which the treat is stored.
 The treats below are especially dangerous to your pets, so be sure to keep them out of reach.

-Hard Candies – Hard candy can also present a problem for dogs.
-Large quantities of hard candies and gum can clump up in the stomach and cause a risk of an obstruction.
+- Hard Candies – Hard candy can also present a problem for dogs.
+Large quantities of hard candies and gum can clump up in the stomach and cause a risk of obstruction.

 Costumes – The trend of dressing dogs in costume has increased over the years.
 It is quite simple to find costumes created specifically for pets, however, that does not necessarily ensure their safety.
 Beads, snaps, buttons, ribbons, elastic and fabric can all be intestinal hazards.
 Never purchase costumes for pets that have dangling parts or pieces that can be chewed off.
 In addition, costumes on your pet can result in overheating, impaired vision, and even difficulty breathing if it covers the face or is too restrictive around the pet’s neck or chest.
 Never leave your dog unattended while he’s wearing clothing or other decorative items.
 If you decide to dress your dog up this Halloween, be sure to check out these safety tips before making or purchasing any costume for your dog.